covscript/covscript/CONTRIBUTING.md

 Unsure where to begin?
 You can start by looking through issues labeled as:
 - `good first issue` - issues suitable for newcomers
 - `help wanted` - issues that need assistance

+### Help Promote

+You can also help spread the word about CovScript:
+- Star us on GitHub
+- Recommend it to friends
+- Write articles or tutorials about CovScript
+- Share your experience at community events or conferences
+- Create video tutorials or demos

 ## Development Setup